 Lanvin’s mother was a medicine woman.
 She was unarguably one of the most frequented in the town.
 Despite that, poverty was a frequent friend in their house.
 I had never met her.

 The Cotidiana was situated in a two-story building.
 The first floor was where I sat.
 This was where all the writing, copy-editing, arguments and ideas poured in.
 The entire floor was a single, shabby, large square room with at least thirty, brown desks and chairs.
 It smelled perpetually of stale coffee and cigarette smoke.
-Light poured in through stained windows filling the room with a yellowish tint.
-The ground floor consisted of Marcus’s office, almost half of the top floor, as well as a rest room, a small kitchen and an adjacent ‘lunch room’.
+Light poured in through stained windows filling the room with a golden tint.
+The ground floor consisted of Marcus’s office, almost half of the top floor, as well as a rest room, a small kitchen and an adjacent lunch room.
 Less than fifty people were actually employed by the newspaper agency.
-Gratia was small, and somedays there was no new news.
+Gratia was small and somedays there was no new news.

-I could feel Marcus’s colleagues’ glares from across the room, but he himself was nowhere to found.
+I could feel my colleagues glare from across the room, but he himself was nowhere to found.
 All in all, it was an uneventful day at work which gave me time to think about the past few days’ events.
 Who were my attackers?
 Gratia was a small town, and everybody mostly knew each other.
 In that case, it should not take the police too long to track them down.
-What had they meant by “It’s not him,”?
+What had they meant by “It’s not him”?
 Who were they looking for?
-It sounded like they might have been professional assassins.
+What if they were professional assassins.
 A lump formed in my throat.
-I quickly dismissed the thought aside because they seemed too young for that.
-And why me?
-I have a poor job, no family, and little prospects.
+I quickly dismissed the thought, they seemed too young for that.
+Why me?
+Was it random?
+I don’t exactly have the most coveted job, no family, and little prospects.
 Who had they been looking for?
-I didn’t want to raise suspicions by asking around town too much, so I just had to be a bit careful who to ask.
+I didn’t want to raise suspicions by asking around town too much, so I just had to be a bit careful whom to ask.

 The misery has been overwhelming…